wasi-shah/Docker-AKS/00.6 CICD/Readme.md

 > <br>Pipelines are made of stages, jobs and steps.
 > -  Pipeline > **Stage** - A stage is a way to logically divide your pipeline.
 For example, you could have a stage for Build, Test and Deploy
 > - Pipeline > Stage > **Job** - Each job runs on one agent.
 A job can also be agentless.
-> - Pipeline > Stage > Job > **Step/Tasks** - A step can be a task or script and is the smallest building block of a pipeline.
+> - Pipeline > Stage > Job > **Step [Tasks/Script]** - A step can be a task or script and is the smallest building block of a pipeline.
 A Task is a pre-packaged script that performs an action for example [Build artifact / Publish artifact / Invoke an API]

 > [!important]
 > **Question: What is a Pipeline Run?**